learn-co-students/space-invaders-cb-gh-000/README.md

 TLDR;
-A ship cannot exist without a crew and an individual crew member can't use thier special ability if not assigned to a ship.
+A ship cannot exist without a crew and an individual crew member can't use their special ability if not assigned to a ship.

 ![alt text](https://media.giphy.com/media/26uf9QPzzlKPvQG5O/giphy.gif "space ship gif")